 Tutoring may also be short-term if the learning goal is narrow.
 For example, a student may want to spend several sessions with a language tutor getting ready for an upcoming vacation, business trip or study abroad experience.
 Or a student may want to meet with a museum educator or historian to help bring a historical unit to life.
 Other students have sought out short-term support to prepare for a specific exam or to expedite progress in a particular area.

 Longer term tutoring may begin as specific academic support but then evolve into broader academic coaching.
 Once the relationship is developed, our students often request that the tutor stay on as a resource for continued support, enrichment, motivation and structured practice.
 We’re so impressed with how much ownership our students assume.
 We have students as young as fifth and sixth graders that directly manage scheduling, send text messages when they have questions and prepare the agenda and work priorities for the upcoming session.

 As a teacher, you can choose to be the “Guide on the Side” or the “Sage on Stage.”
 Both have their time and place, but more often than not we look to be the “Guide on the Side” because that means our students are equal partners in the process.
 As a classroom teacher, my colleagues and I used to say that an “A” has 3 points: 1) the student’s accountability, 2) the teacher’s accountability, and 3) the parent’s accountability.
 Another way of saying this is “my job, your job, our job.”
-When all 3 points are working together, a student’s achievement is unstoppable!Brad Hoffman, CEO and Founder,
+When all 3 points are working together, a student’s achievement is unstoppable!Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.